 - Lower your eyebrows (furrow) as far as they will go

-These two exercises will relax the forehead and remove tension at the front of the head where hair loss is most likely to occur.
+These two exercises will relax the forehead and remove tension at the front of the head where hair recession is most likely to occur.

 Studies have shown the in high oxygen conditions, the levels of the hormone DHT are reduced.
 Hair follicles thrive on nutrients and oxygen supplied by the blood capillaries.